Retinopathy of Prematurity major cause: Prof Moin

-“The Department is divided into three units, two deals with Vitreo retinal diseases while one deals in Oculoplastics and Corneal diseases mainly.
+“The Department is divided into three units, two deals with Vitreoretinal diseases while one deal in Oculoplastics and Corneal diseases mainly.

-“The department is responsible for teaching and training of undergraduates and post graduate medical students and nursing staff.
+“The department is responsible for teaching and training of undergraduates and postgraduate medical students and nursing staff.
 The department is also recognised house job training by all examining bodies and PMDC, whereas FCPS / MCPS teaching and training programme recognised by CPSP.
-Teaching of postgraduate trainees comprises bedside teaching, seminars, lectures, journal club, CPC and surgical training under supervision”, he explained.
+The teaching of postgraduate trainees comprises bedside teaching, seminars, lectures, journal club, CPC and surgical training under supervision”, he explained.

-He maintained that the most commonly patients of eye affected workers from trauma (foreign body) are treated in case of emergency usually who don’t use any eye protective / spectacles during welding and all others eye threatening works.
+He maintained that the most common patients of eye affected workers from trauma (foreign body) are treated in case of emergency usually who don’t use any eye-protective/spectacles during welding and all others eye threatening works.

-He warned that whenever people are felt any pain or noticed a change in their eyes, they used any medicine after purchasing locally, whereas most of these medicines are steroid based which are highly likely to cause glaucoma in the patients.
-“I strictly forbid the use of any eye medicine without recommendation of any eye specialist to avoid possible consequences of serious complication” Moin remarked.
+He warned that whenever people have felt any pain or noticed a change in their eyes, they used any medicine after purchasing locally, whereas most of these medicines are steroid-based which are highly likely to cause glaucoma in the patients.
+“I strictly forbid the use of any eye medicine without the recommendation of any eye specialist to avoid possible consequences of serious complication,” Moin remarked.

-A great number of patients who visited for eye treatment that’s why they called after some gap which is major issue of department, he said, adding that over three million people are suffering from different eye diseases in the country.
+A great number of patients who visited for an eye treatment that’s why they called after some gap which is a major issue of the department, he said, adding that over three million people are suffering from different eye diseases in the country.